kerrishaus/docs.kerrishaus.com-content/personal/kennyrkun/tax/Origin_vs_Destination.md

 This document attempts to be a simple and straightforward guide to paying sales tax as a small business in the United States.

-## What is Nexus?

-Nexus means you meet the requirements to be required to follow the tax code of a given jurisdiction.
-Each state's requirements are different, but in general you will be considered to have nexus by having a presence in a state such as an office, a warehouse, an employee, ads, or others.

 ## Origin vs Destination Sales Tax

 **Origin State**: Pays tax based on where the order was placed.
 Sales tax should be charged based on the address of the business.